 If you struggle with a mess in your kitchen all the time, then this article on how to have clutter-free kitchen counters is the answer you have been looking for.
 A great way to have more kitchen organization in your home.

 I learned a long time ago if I wanted to have a neat kitchen then I needed to find out how to have clutter-free counters.
 It’s almost like magic.
 If your counters are clear of random things the entire room looks neater, even streamlined.

 When you have so many things happening in one room, organizing it can be a bit tricky.
-For that reason, I heavily rely on zones.
-Zones work incredibly well to keep the kitchen streamlined and also eliminates a lot of the surface clutter you may be dealing with now.
+For that reason, I heavily rely on zones for my kitchen layout.
+Zones work incredibly well to keep the kitchen streamlined and will also help to eliminate a lot of the surface clutter you may be dealing with now.

 Before we dive into how to keep our kitchen counters clutter-free, let’s first address why they are cluttered in the first place.
-More often than not the reason here is because there is so much open space available.
+More often than not the reason is that there is so much open space available.

 Those counters are crazy convenient, large, and so inviting.
 They call to us to set our things down and take a break.